Aperion Care Chicago Heights

 However, it is often not the case for the residents in designated Special Focus Facilities (SFF).
 These nursing homes have been cited for providing inadequate care, which can lead to negative consequences for residents and their families.

 In particular, residents of these nursing homes can experience a decline in their health and well-being, an increased risk of major injury, and an environment full of accident hazards.
 They may also be less likely to receive the necessary medical care and social support, which can be extremely difficult for residents and their families, who often travel long distances to visit loved ones.

 Has your loved one been abused or neglected while residing in Aperion Care facilities?
 The personal injury attorneys at Rosenfeld Injury Lawyers, LLC are legal advocates for injured victims harmed in nursing homes and behavioral health care centers, including Aperion Care Chicago Heights.

 Contact our nursing home abuse lawyers at (888) 424-5757 (toll-free phone number) or use the contact form to schedule a free consultation.
 All confidential or sensitive information you share with our legal team remains private through an attorney-client relationship.

 Aperion Care Chicago Heights SFF

 The Centers for Medicare and Medicaid Services (CMS) has designated Aperion Care of Chicago Heights as a Special Focus Facility (SFF), meaning it is not rated due to a history of serious quality concerns.
 Due to the designation, the facility is subjected to escalating penalties, frequent inspections, and potential termination from CMS.

-This facility is a 200-certified-bed ‘for profit’ Medicare/Medicaid-participating Center providing nursing services to residents of Chicago Heights and Cook County, Illinois.
-The nursing home is located at:
+This nursing facility is a 200-certified-bed for-profit Medicare/Medicaid-participating Center(not a continuing care retirement community) providing nursing services to Chicago Heights and Cook County, Illinois residents.
+Aperion Care Chicago Heights is located at:

 490 West 16th Pl.